How Flower Remedies Can Be Used To Attract Positivity

-Over the years, Dr. Bach observed that his happier patients seemed to recover faster than the ones who were hopeless or depressed, indicating that illness begins in the spirit.
-He made it his life's work to find a treatment that truly cured—one that treated physical symptoms and emotional distress.
+Bach Flower Remedies were created in the 1930s by Edward Bach, M.D.—a British doctor.
+Over the years, Bach observed that his happier patients seemed to recover faster than the ones who were hopeless or depressed, indicating that illness begins in the spirit.
+He then made it his life's work to focus on treatments for emotional distress.

-How to use them
+How to use flower remedies.

 Star of Bethlehem